 Which would get other people (Swiss National Bank’s Balance Sheet to GDP as of November 2018 is 125%, the ECB’s is 41% and the Bank of England’s is 20%) around the world thinking that the big bad national ‘debt’ problem might not be such a big bad problem after all.

 Follow us at Pure MMT for the 100%

 Follow MineThis1 and the Real Macro trading instructors

 P.S.
-‘QE unwind’ is Wizard of Oz type stuff.
-It’s a prototype of end-game Pure MMT.
-It’s just a matter of time before they pull back the curtain and just level with everyone that federal gov’t DEFICIT spending (that isn’t ‘funded’ by taxes) is ‘cash-financed’—that bonds never have to be issued and sold in the first place.
-Treasury bonds are needed to be issued and sold to fulfill savings desires, yes; to help keep inflation in check, yes; to keep a running count of and to keep Congress having the ‘power of the purse’ on deficit spending, yes; but to ‘fund’ deficit spending, no. Something like a ‘QR’ is what it will take to change mainstream thinking from where we are now—from today’s MMT phase (where federal deficit spending is cash-financed under a guise of being ‘bond-financed’)—to the after, fully post-gold standard, end-game Pure MMT phase (where we stop saying ‘federal debt’, federal ‘deficit’ spending or even trade ‘deficit’).
+It’s just a matter of time before they pull back the curtain and just level with everyone that federal gov’t DEFICIT spending is ‘cash-financed’—that bonds never have to be issued and sold in the first place.
+Treasury bonds are needed to be issued and sold to fulfill savings desires, yes; to help keep inflation in check, yes; to keep a running count of and to keep Congress having the ‘power of the purse’ on deficit spending, yes; but to ‘fund’ deficit spending, no. Something like a ‘QR’ is what it will take to change mainstream thinking from where we are now—from today’s MMT phase (where federal deficit spending is cash-financed under a guise of being ‘bond-financed’)—to the post-gold standard, end-game, Pure MMT phase (where we stop saying ‘federal debt’, federal ‘deficit’ spending or even trade ‘deficit’).